lokerhp/jederu/README.md

 # jederu
-This is a little panel I created for hosting
-This is how to install it:
-sudo apt-get update
+This is a little panel I created for hosting a python discord bot This is how to install it: sudo apt-get update